ADVRHumanoids/OpenSoT/README.md

 Introduction
 ------------
-OpenSoT is a library dedicated to hierarchical whole-body control of robots subject to constraints such as joint limits, joint velocities, cartesian constraints...
+OpenSoT is a library dedicated to hierarchical whole-body control of robots subject to constraints such as joint limits, joint velocities, Cartesian constraints...
 The main idea behind OpenSoT is to decouple Task and Constraints description from the Solver used to compute the robot commands and the Type of Control available on the robot to perform them.

 OpenSoT was initially developed under the EU Project WALK-MAN (http://www.walk-man.eu/).
-At the moment the project is developed under the EU Projects CogIMon (https://cogimon.eu/) and CENTAURO (http://www.centauro-project.eu/).
+Currently, the project is developed under the EU Projects CogIMon (https://cogimon.eu/) and CENTAURO (http://www.centauro-project.eu/).

 Its homepage resides in http://github.com/robotology-playground/OpenSoT You can also find a wiki there.

-An online version of this documentation can be obtained in http://opensot.github.io
+An online version of this documentation can be obtained at http://opensot.github.io

 Some videos from OpenSoT YouTube channel (https://www.youtube.com/channel/UCkkZXunCN6eJwww1CeK7DrA):